GARDEN OF FORKING PATHS

-The spatial structure is based on the mathematical fractal known as the dragon curve.
-Rather than offering a single viewpoint, the installation must be observed from multiple sides.
-Visitors move around the branching form and gradually become aware of their own position within the space, questioning the straight linear thinking we often apply to systems in science, storytelling, and everyday perception.
+The spatial structure is derived from the mathematical fractal known as the dragon curve.
+Rather than offering a single viewpoint, the work unfolds through movement.
+Visitors navigate the branching form, gradually becoming aware of their own position within the space and questioning the linear frameworks often applied to science, storytelling, and perception.

-Embedded within the installation are poems generated by a machine learning system developed for the project.
-The algorithm was trained on scientific research papers from the Helmholtz Diabetes Center and inspired by nineteenth century Romantic poetry.
-The resulting texts exist between scientific language and poetic reflection.
+Embedded within the installation are texts generated by a custom machine learning system.
+Trained on scientific research papers from the Helmholtz Diabetes Center and influenced by nineteenth-century Romantic poetry, the system produces language that exists between scientific precision and poetic reflection.

 Collaborators: